junxit/us-congress-code/title-26/chapter-1/sec-1.md

 ### Short Title of 2014 Amendment

 Pub.
+L. 113–168, § 1, Sept.
+26, 2014, 128 Stat.
+1883, provided that: “This Act [enacting section 139E of this title and provisions set out as notes under section 139E of this title] may be cited as the ‘Tribal General Welfare Exclusion Act of 2014’.”
+Pub.
 L. 113–94, § 1, Apr.
 3, 2014, 128 Stat.
 1085, provided that: “This Act [amending sections 9006, 9008, 9009, 9012, and 9037 of this title and sections 282 and 282a of Title 42, The Public Health and Welfare, and enacting provisions set out as a note under section 282a of Title 42] may be cited as the ‘Gabriella Miller Kids First Research Act’.”

 ### Short Title of 2013 Amendment